kubernetes/kubernetes/docs/man/kube-apiserver.1.md

 	The port on which to serve HTTPS with authentication and authorization.
 If 0, don't serve HTTPS at all.

 **--service-account-key-file**=""
-	File containing PEM-encoded x509 RSA private or public key, used to verify ServiceAccount tokens.
+	File containing PEM-encoded x509 RSA private key, used to sign and verify ServiceAccount tokens.
 If unspecified, --tls-private-key-file is used.

 **--service-account-lookup**=false
 	If true, validate ServiceAccount tokens exist in etcd as part of authentication.